naturalis/nba-docs/content/advanced-queries/index.md

 [entire query (URL encoded)]({{%nba-link-text%}}specimen/getDistinctValuesPerGroup/collectionType/gatheringEvent.country/?_querySpec=%7B%20%20%20%22conditions%22%20%3A%20%5B%20%20%20%20%20%7B%20%22field%22%20%3A%20%22identifications.defaultClassification.kingdom%22%2C%20%22operator%22%20%3A%20%22EQUALS_IC%22%2C%20%22value%22%20%3A%20%22Animalia%22%20%7D%20%20%20%5D%2C%0A%20%20%22size%22%3A%2010%0A%7D).

+### Correctly interpreting frequencies
+Please note that when executing aggregation queries, different frequencies may sometimes be returned for the same variable when altering the value of the size parameter.
+This is an effect of the distributed architecture of  the underlying datastore.
+When choosing a value for the size parameter that is smaller than the unique number of terms you are aggregating on, there is a chance the reported frequencies are too low.
+Increasing size can help minimize the effect, but as a rule, the frequencies in the output of the aggregation functions are not to be considered exact values.
+If you need an exact count, it is advised to use a regular search query and count the returned documents.

 ## Scientific Name Groups
 The identification of a museum specimen is its assignment to a certain